TERREMEMBER/znbase/docs/content/v2.2/migrate/_index.md

         <div class="title">Migrating from PostgreSQL</div>
       </div>
       <div class="body">
-        Migrating to YugabyteDB from PostgreSQL.
+        Migrating to ZNbaseDB from PostgreSQL.
       </div>
     </a>
   </div>